-Philosophically, indie hacking is where my heart lies.
-Before joining Stripe, I'd never worked a full-time job for anyone else, and I want to do whatever I can to help others achieve their dreams of financial independence.
+Before joining Stripe, I'd never worked a single full-time job.
+Entrepreneurship is where my heart lies, and I want to do whatever I can to help others achieve their dreams of financial independence.

-My goal is for Indie Hackers to be a community that helps early founders and aspiring entrepreneurs learn from one another, take the plunge, and grow their businesses.
+My goal is for Indie Hackers to be a source of inspiration, education, and community for early founders and aspiring entrepreneurs on a global scale.

-It's hard as hell, but it's so fulfilling to work on your own terms! 🤗
+Taking the plunge and starting your own business is hard as hell, but it's also tremendously fulfilling to work on your own terms! 🤗